cambridge-cares/TheWorldAvatar/Deploy/stacks/Singapore/README.md

 ```

 ### Company data
-The "buildings" and "company" datasets need to be uploaded for this step.
+The "buildings" and "company" datasets need to be present for this step.
 - Execute [company.http] to match building IRIs to factories and data centres.
 This will add a `building_uuid` column to the tables `data_centres` and `factories`.

 ### City furniture footprint